lukemunsch/rwbyQuiz/README.md

 to stand out from the background) for Blake and yellow for Yang.
 I have not included a footer for this page as i didn't feel the need for it.

+I also use iconic weapon Crescent Rose (Ruby Rose's scythe - it's also a gun!) as a lifeline counter as a small tribute to the main character as well.
+This is also in a similar color scheme to the rest of the site.

 ![Game Page](assets/images/rmScreenShots/gamePage.png)

 ### Rules, Success and Game Over Modal

 I have borrowed the same style for the About modal to style the other pop ups screens that appear;
-the Rules with only simple text, the Success and Game Over screens with small images that show Team RWBY to have another go if you succeed and the face of the main villain Salem if it
+the Rules with only simple text, the Success and Game Over screens with small images that show Team RWBY to have another go if you succeed and the face of the main villain Salem if you lose all three lives.

 ![Rules Modal](assets/images/rmScreenShots/rulesModal.png)